tebelorg/Tmail/README.md

 3. Modify service actions in run.php to act on email intent

 # To Use
-Pipe your mailbot email account to mailbot.php, for eg through cPanel email filters
+Pipe your email account to mailbot.php (chmod 700), for eg through cPanel email filter
 ```
 |/fullpath_on_your_server/mailbot.php
 ```